kumu/docs/guides/system-mapping.md

 A long  element label // line break betwen "long" and "element"
 ```

+Or you can choose to have Kumu enter a line break automatically at a certain number of characters.
+Visit [this guide](/faq/how-do-i-control-text-wrapping.html) to learn how to do that.

 #### Change colors and sizes

 One of the best ways to make your system map look sharp is to decorate your elements and connections with color.
 If some elements are more important than others, you can also change their size to make sure they stand out.